Swimrun: Swimrun characteristics

-What defines a swimrun is that its always carried out outdoors and in water where the goal is to go from a starting point to a finish point through a course with at least two swim and two run sections.
+What defines a swimrun is that it's always carried out outdoors and in water where the goal is to go from a starting point to a finish point through a course with at least two swim and two run sections.
 All the equipment that a participant starts with has to be carried all the way to the finish line, meaning swimming needs to be done with shoes.
 Even though swimrun urges participants to use flotation equipment, equipment larger than 100×60 cm is not allowed.

 Swimming with shoes makes the kick fairly inefficient and breaststroke not so suitable.
 The flotation equipment keeps the legs at surface meaning a good crawl position can be maintained without kick.

 Because of safety measures a swimrun competition is usually carried out by teams but there are several races where you can race individually.
 There are three classes to compete in; either a men's class, women's class or a mixed gender class.

 Given that swimrun takes place outside in natural surroundings, there are no standards in terms of how far the total run and swim should be.
 There is also no rule on the ratio between the swim and run distances.
 There is also no set minimal or maximal distance of the individual swim or run segments.
-SwimRun organisers are free to select suitable area's similar to cross-country races in running.
+Swimrun organisers are free to select suitable area's similar to cross-country races in running.

 Swimrun organisors typically mention at least the total swim and run distance of their races so participants know if the event suits them.
 Most organisors also provide details on the length of all individual run and swim segments for participants' further preparation.
 To give participants a quicker insight into a swimrun event's characteristics some organisors also provide an overview of the number of swim and run segments and then just the length of the longest run segment and longest swim segment.
 Any altitude covered during runs is also mentioned.

 The Swimrun Book by Niklas Karlson does specify that a swimrun should be 'carrying at least two swim and run sections'.
 This implies a minimum of three transitions which distinguishes swimrun from otherwise similar sports like aquathlon, biathle.
 These only have a single swim and one or two transitions.

 Another difference is that in swimrun all equipment shall be carried all the way from start to finish.
 While aquathlon — like triathlon — has a transition area with a spot for each participant to get their shoes and run clothes and leave a wetsuit or other swimming gear.